 Most people find it difficult to imagine doing anything without walking.
 Walking is an essential part of modern life; even the most sedentary office worker must walk to the copier or into the breakroom for lunch.
 To walk effectively, a person must have two functioning knees or at least one functioning knee and an assistive device such as a crutch or a cane.
 Knee pain is a common complaint that can have a significant impact on a person’s quality of life.
 Injuries to the knee cause acute pain at the time of injury, but also frequently cause chronic pain that can last a lifetime if not treated.
-Even with proper medical treatment, knee disorders can cause a permanent disruption to a person’s life and their ability to work.
+Even with proper medical treatment, knee disorders can cause a permanent disruption to a person’s life and ability to work.
+If you are unable to work due to a knee disorder you may qualify to receive long term disability (LTD) benefits.

 The knee joint is one of the body’s largest and most complex joints.
 The knee connects the bones of the thigh (femur) to the bones of the shin (tibia) and allows the leg to move freely.
 Other bones in the knee include the fibula, which lies next to the tibia, and the kneecap (patella).
 Cartilage and bursae cushion the bones of the knee and allow it to move smoothly and comfortably.